akerl/pyvesync/CONTRIBUTING.md

 If the above steps were executed successfully, you should now have:

-- Code directory `pyvesync`(which we cloned from github)
+- Code directory `pyvesyncakerl`(which we cloned from github)
-- Python venv directory `pyvesync` (all the dependencies/libraries are contained here)
+- Python venv directory `pyvesyncakerl` (all the dependencies/libraries are contained here)

 Any change in the code will now be directly reflected and can be tested.
 To deactivate the python venv, simply run `deactivate`.

 # Testing Python with Tox

-Install tox, navigate to the pyvesync repository which contains the tox.ini file, and run tox as follows:
+Install tox, navigate to the pyvesyncakerl repository which contains the tox.ini file, and run tox as follows:

 ```bash
 # Run all tests and linters